Is your furnace blowing cold air instead of warm air? Check these basic issues before calling in a professional technician!

 You may know that most standard 1-inch furnace filters should be replaced several times a year.
 What you may not know is that leaving a dirty filter can have unfortunate consequences.
 If furnace airflow becomes too clogged up, the furnace will shut itself down out on safety protection, which leaves the fan blowing nothing but cold air.
 Replace those filters!

-If you are in the Atlanta metro area and need help with a more detailed problem, trust the technicians at Ragsdale, and call us with any of your heating questions!
+If you are in the Atlanta metro area and need help with a more detailed problem, trust the furnace repair technicians at Ragsdale, and call us with any of your heating questions!